HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/simulation_period_before_restart.png

-If you run the simulation, you will find the output data in the output_data directory and your file "name here" under "Users/username/restart_data".
+If you run the simulation, you will find the output data in the output_data directory and your file "restartwatergap_1989-12-31.pickle" under "Users/username/restart_data".

 **2) Running the simulation from saved data**